venkys-io/Code-Blogs/Graphs/Easy/DFS/README.md

     return visited

-# Test drive code:
+def main():
+    # Take input for the graph
-graph = {
+    graph = {}
-    0: [1, 2],
-    1: [2],
-    2: [0, 3],
-    3: [3]
-}
+    n = int(input("Enter the number of vertices: "))
+    for i in range(n):
+        vertex = int(input(f"Enter neighbors for vertex {i}: "))
+        neighbors = list(map(int, input().split()))
+        graph[vertex] = neighbors

+    # Call DFS function and print the result
     print("The DFS traversal of the graph is:", DFS(graph))

+if __name__ == "__main__":
+    main()

 ```

 <h2>Step-by-Step Explanation:</h2>

-1. **Initialization:**
+1.Import Libraries:
+The code doesn't require any external libraries, so there are no import statements.

+2.Define DFS Function:

+DFS(graph): This function performs Depth-First Search on a graph.
-    - stack : This is used as a stack to keep track of the vertices to be explored in the DFS traversal.
+stack: A stack is used to keep track of vertices to be visited.
-    - visited : This list is used to store the vertices that have been visited during the traversal.
+visited: A list to store visited vertices.
-    - first : The starting vertex is chosen as the first vertex in the graph (based on the assumption that the graph is non-empty).
+first: Selects the first vertex in the graph as the starting point.
-2. **DFS Traversal:**
-    - The DFS traversal starts with the chosen starting vertex.
-It is pushed onto the stack.
+stack.append(first): Adds the starting vertex to the stack.

+3.DFS Traversal:

-    - The traversal continues until the stack is empty.
+while stack:: This loop continues until the stack is empty.
-    - In each iteration, the top vertex is popped from the stack (current_vertex), and it is marked as visited.
+current_vertex = stack.pop(): Pops the top vertex from the stack.
+visited.append(current_vertex): Marks the current vertex as visited.

+4.Explore Neighbors:

+for neighbor in graph[current_vertex]:: Iterates through neighbors of the current vertex.
+if neighbor not in stack and neighbor not in visited:: Checks if the neighbor is not already in the stack or visited.
-    - The neighbors of the current vertex that have not been visited or are not in the stack are added to the stack for further exploration.
+stack.append(neighbor): Adds the neighbor to the stack for further exploration.

-3. **Return:**
+5.Return Visited List:

-    - The final result is the list of visited vertices, representing the DFS traversal order.
+return visited: Returns the list of visited vertices after DFS traversal.

-4. **Test Drive:**
-    - The provided graph is an example graph with vertices 0, 1, 2, and 3, and their corresponding edges.
+6.Define Main Function:

+main(): Takes input for the graph and calls the DFS function.
+graph = {}: Initializes an empty dictionary to represent the graph.

+7.Input Graph:

+n = int(input("Enter the number of vertices: ")): Takes the number of vertices as input.
+for i in range(n):: Loops through each vertex to input neighbors.
+vertex = int(input(f"Enter neighbors for vertex {i}: ")): Takes the vertex as input.
+neighbors = list(map(int, input().split())): Takes a list of neighbors as input.
+graph[vertex] = neighbors: Adds the vertex and its neighbors to the graph.

+8.Call DFS Function:

+print("The DFS traversal of the graph is:", DFS(graph)): Calls the DFS function and prints the result.

+9.Run Main Function:

+if __name__ == "__main__":: Ensures that the main() function is executed when the script is run.

+10.Execution:

+The script is executed, prompting the user to input the graph information.
+DFS is performed on the input graph.
-    - The DFS traversal is printed as the output.
+The DFS traversal result is printed.

 <h2>JAVA</h2>